noelc-s/website/_posts/Bread/2020-04-06-CountryBlonde.md

 ### Notes
 ---

 Room temp was not consistent but was warm (~75) during the day and temperate (~70) at night.
 Reduced overall dough hydration from 78% to 74% (-20g water to halved recipe).
 Replaced rye with whole wheat (which has similar absorbtivity).
 Dough consistency was favorable to batch 1.
-Loaf was still "flatter" when compared to active yeasted doughes, but I'm starting to think this is a trait of sourdough loaves.
+Loaf was still "flatter" when compared to active yeasted doughs, but I'm starting to think this is a trait of sourdough loaves.

 ### Photos